karimamunaff/apple-silicon-pytorch/README.md

 # Image Dataset
 Randomly generated matrices, no need of huge terrabytes of images

+`NOTE: torch dataloaders in this project doesn't use multiprocessing as i got some serialization errors.
+So, the preprocessing uses only a single CPU.
+This might be a good thing as it reduces unfair advantage of using multiple processes.
+If someone is able to fix this multithreading issue, i would greatly appreciate it`

 ### Why not use datasets like CIFAR?
 Smaller datasets like CIFAR10 are not a good indicator of measring speed.
 This is because the whole CIFAR10 is < 200MB but in real world scenarios, training involves on millions of images which can go > 1TB.
 The real world bottleneck while training images lies in preprocessing and smaller datasets are not good to measure that

 # Results

-## 1. Comparing different MACs with the same spec
+## 1. Comparing different MACs with the same spec and RTX 3090
 Compared Macbook pro 14 inch 2021 and Mac Studio with the following specs.
 - 64 GB RAM
 - M1 MAX 32 core